ManasSattiIITD/Class_12th_project/README.txt

 You can execute ultra.exe (created in x64 system ) only using dosbox OR running in compatiblity mode.

+Other version are other version of the program which I don't clearly remember if they have less bugs or not.

 NAME : MANAS
 SCHOOL : DAV SRESHTHA VIHAR
 CLASS 12th C++ Project on Bank Management System.